voberle/adventofcode/2023/README.md

 - Day 20 part 2: Special pattern in data.
 - Day 21 part 2: Again special pattern in data.
 - Day 22: One bug somewhere.
-- Day 23: Needs to be rebuilt with longest path finding.
 - Day 24 part 2: No idea how to do part 2.
 - Day 25 part 2: Press button.